ProvableHQ/welcome/documentation/developer/language/04_arrays_and_tuples.md

 let h: char = hello[0];
 ```

-It is also possible to use string literal for comparing values (just like arrays):
+It is also possible to use string literals for comparing values (just like arrays):

 ```leo
 function main(hello: [char; 5]) -> bool {